MrPeanutButterz/Bitburner/README.md

 ### buyServer.js

-This script will continue purchasing servers until the specified conditions are met.
-If no arguments are provided, the script will begin by buying 4GB RAM servers, and once all 24 servers have 4GB RAM, it will replace each server with an 8GB RAM version.
+This script will continuously purchase servers until specific conditions are met.
+Initially, it will buy servers with 4GB of RAM.
+Once all 24 servers have 4GB RAM, it will replace each server with an 8GB RAM version.
 This process will continue, increasing the RAM of each server until the maximum amount of RAM is reached.

-- specify the amount of ram you want to start buying
-- specify the amount of ram you want to stop buying
+Additionally, the script will consider the total available RAM in the network.
+If more than 10% of the total RAM remains unused, the script will delay purchasing new servers or upgrades.

-`args: optional`
+`args: non`
-> run buyServers.js 4 16
+> run buyServers.js